nnishiza/debian-knot/doc/man_keymgr.rst

   configuration and signing metadata.

 **policy** ...
   Operations with KASP policies.
-The policy holds parameters that define the way how a zone is signed.
+A policy holds parameters that define the way how a zone is signed.

 **keystore** ...
   Operations with private key store content.
 The private key store holds private key material separately from zone metadata.

+**tsig** ...
+  Operations with TSIG keys.

 zone commands
 .............